 Protecting European Citizens and Market Participants

-- The legal aspects of the aims and functioning of the European Union itself, including its relations with third countries and international organizations, and the interaction between the various fora in which European integration is pursued.
+- Questions of legal protection flowing from the aims and functioning of the European Union itself, including its relations with third countries and international organizations, and the interaction between the various legal systems.